Egress Gateway Best Practices

 work-subnetfor the work node pool andegress-subnetfor the egress node pool. - Configure CiliumEgressGatewayPolicy as normal.

-egressIPmust be the egress node's internal IP, not the EIP.- If the egress node itself needs internet access (e.g., pulling images), you can configure specific routing rules for the egress subnet separately, or ensure the egress node has an EIP with security group outbound rules allowing traffic.
+egressIPshould be the egress node's internal IP, not the EIP.- If the egress node itself needs public network access (e.g., pulling images), you can configure specific route rules for the egress subnet or ensure the egress node has an EIP and the security group's outbound rules are open.

-- Install Cilium and enable Egress Gateway.
+- Install cilium and enable Egress Gateway.

 - Prepare the Egress machine outside the VPC.
-The main requirements are that the network is connected to the VPC where the TKE cluster is located, and the Linux kernel version is >= 5.10.
+The key requirements are network connectivity to the VPC where the TKE cluster resides, and Linux kernel version >= 5.10.

-apiVersion: cilium.io/v2kind: CiliumEgressGatewayPolicymetadata:name: egress-testspec:selectors:- podSelector: # Specify which Pods this egress policy applies tomatchLabels:app: nginx # Specify Pods with the app=nginx labelio.kubernetes.pod.namespace: test # Specify the test namespacedestinationCIDRs:- "0.0.0.0/0"- "::/0"egressGateway:nodeSelector:matchLabels:kubernetes.io/hostname: node-10.111.128.148 # Egress registered node name# Important: Testing shows that in TKE environments, you must specify the egress node's# internal IP here.
-This determines what source IP the egress node uses when forwarding# outbound traffic.
-Whether forwarding internal or public network traffic, the source IP# when leaving the egress node is the node's internal IP.egressIP: 10.111.128.148
+apiVersion: cilium.io/v2kind: CiliumEgressGatewayPolicymetadata:name: egress-testspec:selectors:- podSelector: # Specify which Pods this egress policy applies tomatchLabels:app: nginx # Pods with app=nginx labelio.kubernetes.pod.namespace: test # Specify default namespacedestinationCIDRs:- "0.0.0.0/0"- "::/0"egressGateway:nodeSelector:matchLabels:kubernetes.io/hostname: node-10.111.128.148 # egress registered node name# Important: In TKE environments, you must use the egress node's internal IP here.# This determines the source IP used when the egress node forwards external traffic.# Whether forwarding internal or public traffic, the source IP leaving the egress node# will be the node's internal IP.egressIP: 10.111.128.148